Mohd Hamdan Abdullah: Formation of USNO

 Tun Mohd Hamdan Abdullah was well known as one of the founding fathers of United Sabah National Organisation which also known as USNO.
 Together with Tun Mustapha as the party's first President, Tun Mohd Hamdan, who was elected Deputy President, played a great role in gaining supporters in order to achieve one of its main aims to campaign for independence and self-government for North Borneo.

 In 1963, Tun Mohd Hamdan made his political debut when he won the Sulaman seat in the Legislative Council after defeating a candidate from United Pasokmomogun Kadazan Organisation in the first state legislative assembly elections.

 Involvements in the state administration

 In 1962, Tun Mohd Hamdan Abdullah was appointed as Temporary Member of the State Legislative Council.
 He was reelected in 1964 and 1967.

 In 1968, he was appointed as Political Secretary to the Minister of Finance.
 In December 1971, he was appointed as the Director of Sabah Padi Board.
 As Director of the Board, Tun Mohd Hamdan made important changes to help improve the agricultural irrigation and drainage system in order to increase paddy production.

-Governorship of Sabah 1975-1977
+Governorship of Sabah (1975-1977)

 On 28 July 1975, Tun Mohd Hamdan was appointed as Sabah's fourth Yang di-Pertua Negara (Governor) to replace Tun Haji Mohammad Fuad Stephens who resigned from the post.
 Before his appointment to the governorship on 26 July 1975, he resigned as USNO Deputy President.
-He made the decision to make himself more closer to his people.
+He made the decision to forge closer relationships with the Sabahan people.